 Please also be aware that students need to be committed to bringing their own ingredients for the practical lessons.
 On average this is once a week and on occasion may include more than one dish or experimental work.
-We can provide ingredients for students who are registered or have previously been registered for free school meals
+We can provide some support with resources for students who are registered or have previously been registered for free school meals